ardanlabs/gotraining/topics/data_science/sql/README.md

 ## SQL-like Databases

 Although there is a good bit of hype around interesting NoSQL databases and key/values stores, SQL-like databases are still ubiquitous.
 You can access, query, and otherwise interact with such databases via the `databases/sql` package in Go stdlib.
-There are a variety of libraries for `databases/sql` that allow you to connect to MySQL, Postgres, etc.  In the following, we will be using [sqlite](https://sqlite.org/), a self-contained, embeddable, zero-configuration SQL database engine.
+There are a variety of libraries for `databases/sql` that allow you to connect to MySQL, Postgres, etc.  In the following, we will be using a Postgres database hosted by [ElephantSQL](https://www.elephantsql.com/) to illustrate database/sql functionality.

+## Get a Postgres server

+- Create an account on [ElephantSQL](https://www.elephantsql.com/).
+- Create a free "tiny turtle" instance.
+- Get the URL from the details page of your "tiny turtle" instance.
+- Export this URL to a environmental variable `PGURL`.
+- Install the `psql` CLI tool.

 ## Notes